Another great breakfast at the hotel on the morning of day 3.

 Our mystery fish being filleted and deboned.

-We then headed upstairs to join the rest of the locals enjoying their Saturday lunch.
+We then headed upstairs to get our fish steamed and to join the rest of the locals enjoying their Saturday lunch.

 Cool drink and coffee to start.